 What happens once I get accepted?

-Successful applicants to the Day Vendor Program must attend the mandatory Day Vendor Orientation Session that the Tenant Coordinators will schedule prior to March 31, 2017.
-The date and time of the session will be provided to all required participants no later than March 1, 2017.
+Successful applicants to the Day Vendor Program MUST attend the mandatory Day Vendor Orientation Session which the Tenant Coordinators will schedule prior to March 31, 2019.
+The date and time of the session will be provided to all required participants no later than March 1, 2019.
 Attendance at the orientation session is a requirement of participation in the Day Vendor Program.